adappt/CrowdStrike-WinPE-Recovery/README.md

 ```
 @echo off
+@cls

+echo "The script for removing the CrowdStrike malformed kernel driver has started!"
+echo LIST VOL>>VOLLIST.TXT
+diskpart /S VOLLIST.TXT>>VOLTEMP.TXT
 setlocal enabledelayedexpansion
-echo "The script for removing the CrowdStrike malformed kernel driver has started!"
+set "filePath=VOLTEMP.txt"
+set "assignlist=ASSIGN.txt"
+set "filePointer=%assignlist%"
+:: Initialize counter
+set /a volumeCount=0
+:: Read the file line by line
+for /f "tokens=* delims=" %%a in ('type "%filePath%"') do (
+    :: Check if the line starts with "Volume"
+    if "%%a" neq "" (
+        set "line=%%a"
+        :: Assuming the line ends with a space or end of line character
+        if "!line:~-1!"==" " (
+            echo SELECT VOL !volumeCount! >> "%filePointer%"
+            echo ASSIGN >> "%filePointer%"
+            set /a volumeCount+=1
+        )
+    )
+)
+:: Display the total count
+echo Number of volumes: !volumeCount!
+diskpart /S ASSIGN.TXT
 :: Define drive letters to check
 set "drives=A B C D E F G H I J K L M N O P Q R S T U V W X Y Z"
 :: Loop through all drive letters
 for %%i in (!drives!) do (
     set "drive=%%i:"
     echo Checking drive !drive! ...
     :: Navigate to the drivers folder
     pushd "!drive!\Windows\System32\drivers\CrowdStrike\" 2>nul && (
         :: Check for files matching the pattern
         for %%f in (C-00000291*.sys) do (
             echo Found file: %%f
             del %drive%\Windows\System32\drivers\CrowdStrike\%%f
         )
         popd
     ) || (
         echo Drive !drive! does not exist probably